 This recipe years ago was one of my best-selling products for eczema.
 I couldn’t keep it in stock, even when I shared the recipe people still just wanted to buy it from us.
 Many of my students to this day report that this recipe is one of their best-selling products.

 Severe Eczema Blend

 1 part St. John’s Wort (Hypericum perforatum)

-Mix the oils together, a part is the amount you want it to be.
-1 part can be a teaspoon, tablespoon, ½ cup, cup, etc..
-Mix in a container before bottling, into clear dry containers.
+Mix the oils together, a part is an amount you want it to be.
+1 part can be a teaspoon, tablespoon, ½ cup, cup, etc. Mix in a container before bottling, into clear dry containers.